open-web3-stack/polkadot-ecosystem-tests/README.md

 Chain configurations are defined in [packages/networks/src/chains](packages/networks/src/chains).
 Use existing chains as examples.
 Make sure to update [index.ts](packages/networks/src/chains/index.ts) as well.

+To setup the notifications, create a new notification issue and add the issue number to [notifications.json](./.github/workflows/notifications.json).

 ### Add XCM tests between two chains

 The XCM tests are defined in [packages/kusama/src](packages/kusama/src) and [packages/polkadot/src](packages/polkadot/src) for Kusama chains and Polkadot chains respectively.